 For pet owners, often when we sit down to have a snack or eat a meal, and there are some lingering eyes on us (or at least our plates).
 It’s your pet.
 They smell something tasty, they see you enjoying it, and they want whatever you have.
 So, they look up at you with those sweet big eyes, just begging for you to toss them a bite (though some may be more aggressive in their tactics, simply jumping up and taking a bite for themselves).
 That look is just heart-melting!
 And of course, many of us cave to those desperate looks because we love them, and we eventually break down to share a special treat with them.
 Of course, this isn’t a healthy habit and can in fact be dangerous for your pet.

 Not all human foods are safe to share with your pet.
 Some pose very serious risks that can result in everything from stomach upset, to seizures and even death.
 We know it’s hard to resist giving your pet a table treat when they flash those innocent eyes and start whimpering.
 But, you must resist, as there are several food items that are absolute no-no’s, no matter how much your pet begs.
 Here are just a few of the most common human foods that you should never feed your pet:

-- Chocolate, Coffee, Caffeine – All of these products contain substances called methylxanthines, which are found in cacao seeds.
-Methylxanthines can cause vomiting, diarrhea, panting, excessive thirst, frequent urination, hyperactivity, abnormal heart rhythm, tremors, seizures and even death.
+- Chocolate, Coffee, Caffeine – All of these products contain substances found in cacao seeds.
+Methylxanthines can cause vomiting, hyperactivity, diarrhea, panting, excessive thirst, frequent urination, abnormal heart rate, seizures and even death.
 Darker chocolate and baking chocolate is even more dangerous than milk chocolate.

-- Milk – Milk and other milk-based products cause diarrhea or other digestive upset.
+- Milk – Milk and milk-based products can cause digestive upset.

 - Raw or Undercooked Meat, Eggs & Bones – Risks of ingestion include getting Salmonella and E. coli, as well as the development of skin and coat problems.